dev-sec/ansible-collection-hardening/roles/ssh_hardening/README.md

   - Description: Specifies the port number to connect on the remote host.
 - `ssh_listen_to`
   - Default: `['0.0.0.0']`
   - Description: one or more ip addresses, to which ssh-server should listen to.
-Default is all IPv4 adresses, but should be configured to specific addresses for security reasons!
+Default is all IPv4 addresses, but should be configured to specific addresses for security reasons!
 - `ssh_host_key_files`
   - Default: `[]`
   - Description: Host keys for sshd.
 If empty ['/etc/ssh/ssh_host_rsa_key', '/etc/ssh/ssh_host_ecdsa_key', '/etc/ssh/ssh_host_ed25519_key'] will be used, as far as supported by the installed sshd version.